felipepenha/helm4genai/private/LEARNING.md

     This line is magic.
 It says "Go look at the `platform` folder and do whatever is written there."

 #### `modules/platform/main.tf`
-This contains the `helm_release`.
+This contains the `helm_release` resources for the platform (like MCP).
 Because it's in a module, we can reuse it.
 If we add "Prometheus" (monitoring) to this file later, BOTH Local and Prod get it automatically!

 ### Why Terraform instead of just Helm YAMLs?